top of page

 Julie Vo

-Julie, currently serves as the Policy Director at the Orange County Asian & Pacific Islander Community Alliance (OCAPICA).
-In her role, she leads and supports policy and civic engagement efforts which include nonpartisan voter mobilization and GOTV, community and legislative advocacy, community education, and the integration of policy advocacy and civic engagement across the agency's direct service departments.
-Previously, she served as Director of Development at Environmental Charter Schools in Los Angeles.
-Julie has more than fifteen years of experience in nonprofit development and fundraising, youth development, and community arts, particularly in Orange County.
-She currently serves on the board of the Vietnamese American Arts & Letters Association (VAALA), the Steering Committee of the California Healthy Nail Salon Collaborative and organizes within a national network of Vietnamese progressives.
+She currently serves on the Board of the Vietnamese American Arts & Letters Association (VAALA), and Steering Committee of the California Healthy Nail Salon Collaborative and organizes within a national network of Vietnamese movement builders.
 Julie is committed to developing powerful youth, promoting artistic expression as a way to nurture community, and building strategies for change within communities of color.
-She has taught at the National Academy of Social Sciences in Vietnam, has been honored for her community leadership by the California Healthy Nail Salon Collaborative and was awarded Best Advocacy Voice by New American Media (NAM).
+She has taught at the National Academy of Social Sciences in Vietnam, and was awarded Best Advocacy Voice by New America Media (NAM).
 Julie holds a B.A. in Sociology and Asian American Studies and a minor in Education from UCLA.

 Rebecca Robles